The Darlaston Family Web Pages

 passenger workings.

-ex-Taff Vale Railway loco, no 390 with original
+Another ex-Taff Vale Railway loco, no 390 with

-6411 takes water at the south end of Pontypridd with
+GWR 6411 takes water at the south end of Pontypridd

 Llantrisant and the